The Last Spritz

 Acqua di Giò EDT

 The 1996 original is the most-worn men's fragrance in history for a reason — it smells like the platonic ideal of 'clean summer guy,' and it's probably tied to some positive memory for anyone who grew up in the last thirty years.
-The calone-driven marine opening with neroli and bergamot is still the benchmark every aquatic cologne gets measured against.
+The bergamot-neroli opening with calone running through the heart is still the benchmark every aquatic cologne gets measured against.

 The problem has always been longevity.
-You get two, maybe three hours of real wear before it fades into a skin musk you can only detect by pressing your nose to your wrist.
-The Profondo and Parfum versions fixed that, which is why most of the community now treats the original as a nostalgic pick rather than a daily driver.
+It fades to a skin musk you can only detect by pressing your nose to your wrist well before lunch.
+The Profondo and Parfum versions fixed that, which is why we'd call the original a nostalgic pick rather than a daily driver.

-At $60–$100, though, it's still the cheapest ticket into the line.
+At $60–$175, though, it's still the cheapest ticket into the line.
 If you've never owned an Acqua di Giò and you want to understand why the rest of this article exists, start here.
 Just buy the 3.4oz and don't be shy with the trigger.
+See the full breakdown.

 Acqua di Giò Profondo Parfum